 I'm excited to write this post about my performance for the first month of the year.
 I think I will have some great news at the end of this post, related to my expenses.
 Let's get started! 😀 Books I decided to listen to my podcasts this month, so I did not hear that many audiobooks.
 The only book I read this month was a physical book: Hiding in unnatural happiness is a book I received from a monk in York.

-Brace yourselves, this post will be HUGE TL;DR: It was a great year and I’m really glad to see the metrics and notice everything I accomplished.
-I don’t remember the last time I posted my yearly review publicly but as I’m doing monthly posts of my stats, it makes sense to do an annual review as well.
+Brace yourselves, this post will be HUGE TL;DR: It was a great year and I'm really glad to see the metrics and notice everything I accomplished.
+I don't remember the last time I posted my yearly review publicly but as I'm doing monthly posts of my stats, it makes sense to do an annual review as well.
 I do yearly reviews since around 2005 but I never post them publicly.
+I also write down my goals for the next year, so I can review them in the last week of the year (like I did some weeks ago).